zilliztech/mcp-server-milvus/README.md

   - Parameters:
     - `collection_name`: Name of collection to release

-- `milvus_get_collection_info`: List the statistics collected on a specific collection
+- `milvus_get_collection_info`: Lists detailed information like schema, properties, collection ID, and other metadata of a specific collection.
   - Parameters:
-    - `collection_name`: Name of collection to release
+    - `collection_name`:  Name of the collection to get detailed information about

 ### Data Operations